sfkonrad/M13_Challenge_Submission/README.md

 7. Use scikit-learn's `StandardScaler` to scale the features data.

+---

 ### Compile and Evaluate a Binary Classification Model Using a Neural Network

-Use your knowledge of TensorFlow to design a binary classification deep neural network model.
-This model should use the dataset’s features to predict whether an Alphabet Soup&ndash;funded startup will be successful based on the features in the dataset.
-Consider the number of inputs before determining the number of layers that your model will contain or the number of neurons on each layer.
-Then, compile and fit your model.
-Finally, evaluate your binary classification model to calculate the model’s loss and accuracy.
+We proceede to use our knowledge of TensorFlow to design a binary classification deep neural network model.
+This model encodes the dataset’s features to predict whether an Alphabet Soup funded startup will be successful based on the features in the dataset.
+We considered the number of inputs before determining the number of layers that our model will contain or the number of neurons on each layer.
+Then, compile and fit our model.
+Finally, evaluate our binary classification model to calculate the model’s loss and accuracy.

 To do so, complete the following steps: